klin059/course-scheduling-TWschools/README.md

 should receive 5 Chinese classes a week.

-For clarity, I will use **course** to represent a class of a certain subject for a certain grade with a homeroom number and class index.
+For clarity, I will use **course** to represent a class of a certain subject for a certain grade with a homeroom number and a class index.
-For example, a Math class for grade 5 homeroom 3 with class index 1 would be refered to as a course and another Math class for the same grade, same homeroom but a different class index would be another course.
+For example, a Math class for grade 5 homeroom 3 with class index 1 would be referred to as a course and another Math class for the same grade, same homeroom but a different class index would referred to as another course.
 See script **BaseModel.py** for more details.

 ## Constraints considered
 The scheduling constraints considered in this program include: